+49 (0) 7721 9896-96 ✔ Delivery time 1-3 working days

 Japanese cast iron - not just for the kitchen

-In addition to Tetsubin, Japanese rice cookers and cast iron grill pans are particularly popular.
-With the addition of some oil, nothing sticks to the pan, and dishes get an extra dose of valuable iron.
+Apart from Tetsubin, Japanese rice pots and cast iron grill pans are particularly popular.
+With the addition of a little oil, hardly anything sticks to the pan, and the dishes gain valuable iron and a wonderful aroma.

-Today, Iwate produces not only tableware but also other items such as ashtrays, bottle openers, wind chimes, vases, and decorative figures.
-The well-known bronze-colored bell wind chime made from Japanese cast iron is called Nanbu Fūrin.
-It is based on traditional landscapes and natural elements.
-It is especially popular in Japan as a decoration for gardens and homes during the summer, and its sound is believed to be soothing and even healing.
+Today, in Iwate, not only tableware is produced but also ashtrays, bottle openers, wind chimes, vases, and decorative figures.
+The well-known bronze-colored bell wind chime made of Japanese cast iron is called Nanbu Fūrin.
+Traditional landscapes and natural elements serve as motifs.
+It is especially popular in summer as decoration for gardens and homes in Japan, and its sound is said to be soothing and even healing.

-In collaboration with designers in the neighboring Aomori Prefecture, Okiagari-Koboshi are also produced: traditional cylindrical self-righting dolls considered lucky charms for a long life, as they always stand up on their own.
+In collaboration with designers in the neighboring Aomori Prefecture, Okiagari-Koboshi are also produced: traditional cylindrical roly-poly dolls that are considered good luck charms for a long life, as they always right themselves up again.

-The production of Nambu Cast Iron involves over 60 steps and the collaboration of three craftsmen.
-Because this art is so complex, it takes 15 years to learn it completely.
-Only after another 40 years can one be called a master craftsman.
+The production of Nambu Cast Iron requires over 60 steps and the collaboration of three craftsmen.
+Because this art is so complex, it takes 15 years to fully master it.
+Only after an additional 40 years can one be called a master craftsman.

 The long road to the Nanbu-Tekki artwork

-Take, for example, the production of an Iwachu cast iron teapot: Molten iron is poured into a clay mold specially designed for it.
-For Tetsubin teapots, small indentations are made using a rod to create the characteristic pattern.
-Firing this mold alone requires years of experience and is characteristic of Japanese cast iron art.
-The correct temperature and texture of the molten iron are also crucial.
-For mass production and the creation of intricate artworks, an alternative method is used where moist sand is placed into a pre-defined mold, which then serves as the casting form for the iron.
+Take, for example, the production of a cast iron kettle by Iwachu: Molten iron is poured into a clay mold that is handcrafted.
+For the Tetsubin Arare, the world's most famous design, small indentations are made using a rod to create the characteristic pattern.
+The firing of this mold alone requires years of experience and is emblematic of Japanese cast iron art.
+The correct temperature and texture of the liquid iron are also crucial.
+For the absolute masterpieces, which are hardly obtainable, sand casting is used.
+This alternative method involves placing moist sand into a roughly defined shape, which then serves as the mold for the iron.

 Manufacture cast iron teapot